dribdat/dribdat/README.md

 See [Contributors](https://github.com/dataletsch/dribdat/graphs/contributors) for a list of people who have made changes to the code, and [Forks](https://github.com/dataletsch/dribdat/network/members) to find some other users of this project.

-Mantained by [@loleg](https://github.com/loleg) and [@gonzalocasas](https://github.com/gonzalocasas), with special thanks to the Swiss communities for [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) for the many trials and feedbacks.
-We are also grateful to F. Wieser and M.-C. Gasser at [Swisscom](http://swisscom.com) for conceptual inputs and financial support of the first alpha release of this project.
+This project is currently mantained by [@loleg](https://github.com/loleg) and [@gonzalocasas](https://github.com/gonzalocasas).

+Special thanks to the [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) communities in Switzerland for the many trials and feedbacks.
+We are also grateful to F. Wieser and M.-C. Gasser at [Swisscom](http://swisscom.com) for conceptual inputs and financial support at an early stage of this project.
 This code is originally based on Steven Loria's [flask-cookiecutter](https://github.com/sloria/cookiecutter-flask), which we encourage you to use in YOUR next hackathon!

 Additional and :heart:-felt thanks for testing and feedback to: